 Once you are a member, you can just focus on your writing, and the intuitive software will take care of the formatting part.
-This implies that your script file will be modified into a shooting script, which will be further broken down into scene by scene shooting schedule, timelines, and milestones.
+This implies that your script file will be modified into an industry-standard shooting script, which will be further broken down into scene-by-scene shooting schedules, call sheets, timelines, and milestones.

 Additionally, your screenplay can also be used to create shot lists, storyboards, and even call sheets.

-The best feature of this software is that it allows you to collaborate with your team, create and share documents while giving them access to edit and comment on the shared files.
+Because it’s cloud-based software, it allows real-time collaboration with your team to create and share documents while giving them access to edit and comment on the shared files.

-Owing to its real-time confirmation tool, managing cast and crew also becomes really convenient.
+With the real-time collaboration tool, managing cast and crew also becomes really convenient.

-Next in our list is another cloud-based free scriptwriting software called WriterDuet.
-This software allows you to collaborate with your team using premium features like real-time co-writing, intuitive commenting, and in-app chat and video call options.
+Next on our list is another free cloud-based writing software called WriterDuet.
+This software allows you to collaborate with your team using premium features like real-time collaboration, intuitive commenting, and in-app chat and video call options.

 Apart from that, it combines and rearranges your beat sheets, characters, and plot outlines to save you from unnecessary copy-pasting while rewriting a draft.

-WriterDuet allows the import and export of files in the Final Draft, Word, PDF, and Celtx formats.
-It also creates a mind map, scene cards, and tools to deal with every aspect of your project, which you can later customize and manage.
+WriterDuet allows the import and export of files in the Final Draft, Microsoft Word Documents, PDF, and Celtx formats.
+It also creates a mind map, scene cards, and tools to deal with every aspect of your screenwriting process, which you can later customize and manage.

-However, if you prefer working on your own and the collaborative feature it is of no use to you, opt for WriterSolo instead.
-WriterSolo is a subsidiary of WriterDuet, where you can pay only for the features you actually use.
+However, if you prefer working on your own and the collaborative feature is of no use to you, opt for WriterSolo instead.
+WriterSolo is a completely free subsidiary of WriterDuet.

-Both the softwares come with full SSL Certificate integration, ensuring a secure and encrypted connection to keep your script super safe.
+Both software come with full SSL Certificate integration, ensuring a secure and encrypted connection to keep your script super safe.

-Of all the free screenwriting software that made it to our list, Causality is perhaps the most unique one.
+Of all the best screenwriting software that made it to our list, Causality is perhaps the most unique.

-It is different, in the sense, it presents you with the beats of your story in a visual format.
+It is different, in the sense that it presents you with beat boards, a visual format of your story.
 No matter how layered or complex your plot is, Causality will rearrange your plot as you move your beats along the visual narrative.

-The rearrangement is done based on three components: the script, the story logic, and a timeline.
+The rearrangement is done based on three components: the script, the story development, and a timeline.